stormpath/stormpath-documentation/source/auth_n.rst

     It is possible to specify only a ``name`` or ``nameFormat`` in your rule, instead of both.

+.. only:: not nodejs

   In order to create the mapping rules, you send the following request:

 .. only:: csharp or vbnet